 Complex Clinical Care involves the NHS covering the care expenses of individuals, typically those with intense, complex or unpredictable healthcare needs, such as terminal illnesses or long-term health conditions.

-To establish eligibility for Complex Clinical Care, a comprehensive needs assessment is conducted by a team of healthcare professionals.
-This assessment thoroughly evaluates the individual's current mental and physical condition, looking at a number of factors.
+To establish eligibility for NHS funding, a comprehensive needs assessment is conducted by a team of healthcare professionals.
+This assessment thoroughly evaluates the individual's current mental and physical condition, looking at several factors.
 Complex Clinical Care will cover all personal care and medical care expenses, but an individual may need to contribute to their accommodation costs following a financial assessment.

 Beechgrove Care Home, is a purpose-built care home situated in Lanark.
 We provide an all-inclusive lifestyle with elegant en-suite accommodation and the highest standards of care services.
 Our care offerings encompass Residential Care, Dementia Care, Respite Care, Nursing Care and Palliative Care, all delivered by our dedicated and highly trained team, exclusively for older individuals residing at Beechgrove.